gannonjs/Published_Data/UDG_Spectroscopic_Data/individual_galaxy_notes.md

 ### WLM
 Notes:
 WLM is gas-rich and undergoing active star formation \citep{Leaman2009}.
+It also likely has a large rotation component in its dynamics \citet{Leaman2009}.
 $a$ = Absolute magnitude calculated from given m - M.
 $b$ = Vega magnitude.
 $c$ = Surface brightness calculated using equation 12 of \citet{Graham2005}.